changlinli/shuangrimu/posts/elm-extensible-unions-error-messages.md

 `B`.

-The dropping of elements in step 3 occurs because we can have irrelevant symbols that are "swallowed" by functions and don't contribute to the final
+The dropping of elements in step 3 occurs because we can have irrelevant symbols that are "swallowed" by functions and don't contribute to the final type signature.

-We then report the elements contained in each `C`.

-This results in nice, localized error messages.
+Each of the elements marked earlier as a source of `r0: T` then can be used for nice, localized error messages.

 Here's a hypothetical example that demonstrates one run of the algorithm: